syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### selectedRecurrenceType `number`
 {:#members:selectedrecurrencetype}

-when a sets the selected recurrence type for RecurrenceEditor, the recurrence type has changed based on the value of selected recurrence type.
+Sets the specific repeat type(frequency) on Recurrence Editor based on the index value provided.
+For example, setting the value 1 will initially set the repeat type as “Daily” and display its related options.

 #### Default Value

 * 0

-#### Example - To set the selected recurrence type for RecurrenceEditor.
+#### Example - To set the specific recurrence type for Recurrence Editor.

 {% highlight html %}